SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 {% include alert-development-section.md %}

-{% include jumbotron.html body="Vipps is a two-phase payment instrument supported by the major norwegian banks.
-In the redirect to Swedbank Pay Payments scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
-Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app." %}
+{% include jumbotron.html body="The Seamless View scenario represents the opportunity to implement Vipps directly in your webshop." %}

 ## Introduction

+Vipps is a two-phase payment instrument supported by the major norwegian banks.
+In the Seamless View scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
+Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.

 * When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected `Purchase` information.
 This will generate a